FrederikBenirschke/LimitOrderBook/Readme.md

 ./LOB
 ```

-Additionally, you can run a benchmark test usin[Google benchmark](https://github.com/google/benchmark).
+Additionally, you can run a benchmark test using [Google benchmark](https://github.com/google/benchmark).
 To run the benchmark, execute the following commands:
 ```
 make
 ./LOB_test